hfoffani/Advanced-Lane-Lines/writeup_report.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 After changing of perspective I applied color transform.
-First I convert the RGB image into HSV color space.
+First I convert the RGB image into HLS color space.
 Then I applied the Sobel operator (see https://en.wikipedia.org/wiki/Sobel_operator) over the X derivative which highlights vertical lines while dimming horizontal ones (which supposedly would help to detect line lanes).
 Finally I filtered the S channel which would take care of picking white and yellow lanes.
 The code is under the cell with the title **Thresholded image**.
 The result is shown in **Figure 4**.

 ![Color Space][image04]